 The Audubon Overlook offers stunning views of the estuary.
 Birders can sit in the overlook and watch a variety of waterfowl hunting for food.
 Shorebirds, ducks, and geese are often seen here.

 Soras, Virginia Rails, and Eurasian widgeons also frequent the area.
-The Audobon Overlook provides birders with a convenient site and is great for beginner and experienced birders alike.
+The Audubon Overlook provides birders with a convenient site and is excellent for beginner and experienced birders alike.

 This beautiful reserve has a variety of habitats and two viewing platforms.
 Sweet Springs Reserve features freshwater ponds, marshland, saltwater ponds, mudflats, and upland scrub.

-Birdwatchers often spot a variety of ducks, wintering Brant geese, and ospreys.
+Birdwatchers often spot various ducks, wintering Brant geese and ospreys.
 Birders should also watch out for blue-winged teals and Eurasian widgeons.